-Awesome refinement is its main appeal.
+Awesome refinement is the EQC’s main appeal.
 Low-speed motor whine is absent, and high-speed tyre and suspension noise are also brilliantly suppressed.
 It's fabulously serene.
 The ride isn't pillow-soft, so you know there's a bumpy road beneath.
 But it does filter out secondary harshness really nicely.
-So it's fabulously serene.

-But it's a two-and-a-half tonne car and feels it, especially since the damping – which isn't adaptive – is soft.
-Chuck it around bends and it rolls and pitches and generally comes over all calm-down-madam on you.
+Sadly not.
+It's a two-and-a-half tonne car and feels it, especially since the damping – which isn't adaptive – is soft.
+Chuck it around bends and it rolls and pitches and generally comes over all calm-down-calm-down on you.
 Just ease off and stretch the range.

-Acceleration is really solid if you ask, thanks to front and rear motors of 204bhp each.
+Acceleration is solid if you ask for it in Sport mode, thanks to a combined 402bhp from the two motors.
 The 0-62mph number is 5.1 seconds, and it'll get close to that even in poor grip because the traction control is so good.

 But the performance impression comes more from the motors' instant wits than it does from the actual sustained rate of acceleration, which is tethered by the mass.
 Also, like many EVs, its acceleration from above 60mph or so would be beaten by a combustion car in kickdown mode.
-There's no kickdown here: it's single-speed.
+There's no kickdown here of course: it's single-speed.